- Reference Number: HEY464/2024

 What will happen?

 You will be asked to change into a hospital gown and lie down on a couch.
-X-ray imaging or Ultrasound will be used to pinpoint the exact position of the stone to be treated and a small amount of warm water will be poured underneath your back.
-This is to help ensure the accuracy of the shock waves.
+X-ray imaging or Ultrasound will be used to pinpoint the exact position of the stone to be treated, and a small amount of warm water will be poured underneath your back.
+This is to help ensure the accuracy of the shockwaves.
 Once the treatment begins the intensity of the shockwaves is increased gradually.
-Try to lie still with your arms at your sides.
+You will be asked to try and lie still with your arms at your sides.
 Please let the nurse or doctor know if you become too uncomfortable.

 What happens afterwards?

-When you get home, you should drink plenty for a few days to help flush any fragments through your system and to help minimise any bleeding or infection.
-It is normal to notice a small amount of blood (a pale pink colour) in your urine for 48 – 72 hours after your treatment.
+When you get home you should drink plenty for a few days to help flush any fragments through your system and to help minimise any bleeding or infection.
+It is normal to notice a small amount of blood (a pale pink colour) in your urine for 48 to 72 hours after your treatment.

-It is advisable to make sure that you have some pain relief medication at home as you may feel some discomfort for a few days.
+It is advisable to make sure that you have some painkillers at home as you may feel some discomfort for a few days.
 It is advisable not to drive for 24 hours after your treatment.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Urology Day Services Department (01482) 622193
+Should you require further advice on issues contained in this leaflet, please do not hesitate to contact Urology Day Services, Tel: 01482 622193

-IF YOU DEVELOP A FEVER, SEVERE PAIN ON PASSING URINE, INABILITY TO PASS URINE OR WORSENING BLEEDING YOU SHOULD CONTACT THE UROLOGY DEPARTMENT IMMEDIATLEY.
+IF YOU DEVELOP A FEVER, SEVERE PAIN ON PASSING URINE, INABILITY TO PASS URINE OR WORSENING BLEEDING, YOU SHOULD CONTACT THE UROLOGY DEPARTMENT IMMEDIATELY

-If you experience problems after this time you should contact your doctor.
+If you experience problems after this time, you should contact your GP

 General Advice and Consent